 Safeguarding information for parents can be found under Information for Parents / Keeping Children Safe

-The Head Teacher is the Designated Safeguarding Person (DSP) and deals with any child protection concerns.
-In his absence, the Deputy Head teacher Dale Cross or Office Manager Sue Foreman will undertake this role as they are all fully trained as DSPs as well.
-Any disclosure by a pupil must, by law, be reported immediately to the DSP; any concerns must be similarly dealt with.
-The DSPs undertake training every two years and ensure that all staff receive regular safeguarding training.
+The Head Teacher, Dale Cross, is the Designated Safeguarding Leader (DSL) and deals with any child protection concerns.
+In his absence, Deputy Head teacher and SENCo Karen Parker, Jane Swift Deputy Head teacher or Office Manager Sue Foreman will undertake this role as they are all fully trained as DSLs as well.
+Any disclosure by a pupil must, by law, be reported immediately to the DSL; any concerns must be similarly dealt with.
+The DSLs undertake training every two years and ensure that all staff receive regular safeguarding training.
 At Granby, we provide staff training on an annual basis.

 It is everyone's duty to pass on information that helps to safeguard the well-being of the children in our care.
 Staff reporting any concerns will not necessarily be party to any action taken or the consequences of that action.

 We use an online tool called CPOMS to log any safeguarding / child protection and a range of other issues.
 All staff are able to log incidents on the system and should use it as fully as possible.
 The system can also be used to record communications with parents, SEN issues, and much more.
 All staff need their own personal log in; and senior staff have a wider access to information stored on the system.
 Only DSLs can access safeguarding information.